 |

-the Linden Houses, it picks up again and keeps going, to Flatlands Avenue.
+So how far does Hendrix Street go?
+Although it is cut off by the Linden Houses, it picks up again and keeps going, to Flatlands Avenue.
 I believe it technically ends there for the public, but south of Flatlands are all the sewage treatment plants.
 The continues past the Belt Parkway, all the way to a dock out in Jamaica Bay.
 The original 26th Ward treatment plant was constructed circa 1895 alongside Hendrix Creek. |